agmen-hu/end2end-wd-runner/README.md

     .waitForElementByCss waitFor
 ```

-When the waitFor is an object then waitForFirstElementByCss action used
+When the waitFor is an object then waitForTheFirstElementByCss action used

 #### waitForPopUp()